T2PeNBiX99wcoxKv3A4g/Shared-Backpack-Kt/README.md

 ![Shared Backpack Inventory](https://github.com/170yt/Minecraft-Shared-Backpack/blob/main/images/Shared-Backpack-Inventory.png?raw=true)<br>

 ### Additional Information
-This is a complete remake in kotlin of [Shared-Backpack](https://github.com/170yt/Minecraft-Shared-Backpack)
+This is a complete remake in kotlin of [Shared Backpack](https://github.com/170yt/Minecraft-Shared-Backpack)

 This is a server-side mod and does not need to be installed on the client.
 (But suggestion maybe will have problems)